Guide On Choosing a Wind Resistant Garage Door

 Exposure D: Flat unobstructed areas and water surfaces, including hurricane-prone regions

-Determine the structural type of your home.
+Step 3: Determine the structural type of your home

 Due to the complexity of installing WindCode garage doors, meeting codes and pulling permits, we highly recommend professional installation.